 When powerful winds roll through our area and we experience outages, we often are asked why we don’t have more of our power lines buried underground.

-While about half of the cooperative’s lines are underground, overhead lines are still more affordable to construct, repair and maintain.
+While more than half of the cooperative’s lines are underground, overhead lines are still more affordable to construct, repair and maintain.
 Faults on the line can be visually inspected, and repairs are usually made quickly.
 Those factors come into play prominently when bad storms and hurricanes strike and our crews need to quickly find and fix problems.
 That’s not the case with underground lines.

 A majority of the underground lines are in newer residential subdivisions, where developers and homeowners prefer underground lines for aesthetic reasons.
 In fact, aesthetics is the main reason those lines are buried in new construction projects, and they do fail less frequently than overhead lines, but underground lines are not without problems.